xDetroUK/xDetroUK/README.md

 - 👋 Hi, I’m @xDetroUK
-- 👀 I’m interested in learning new things in programming everyday, hopefully i contribute on different projects as much as i can.
+- 👀 I’m interested in learning new things in programming everyday, hopefully i can contribute on different projects as much as i can.
 - 🌱 I’m currently learning/working mainly Java and Python
 - 💞️ I’m looking to collaborate on future projects that have potential to become more and change the future.